MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/define-search-command.md

 [!include[v4-to-v3-SDK-pointer](~/includes/v4-to-v3-pointer-me.md)]

-Messaging extension search commands allow your users to search external systems and insert the results of that search into a message in the form of a card.
+Messaging extension search commands allow the users to search external systems and insert the results of that search into a message in the form of a card.
+This document guides you on how to choose search command invoke locations, add the search command to your app manifest.

 > [!NOTE]
 > The result card size limit is 28 KB.
 The card is not sent if its size exceeds 28 KB.